-Next, precisely how the rate of change is to be measured must be determined.
-The range of possibilities is wide.
-The interval over which a change is measured can be as short as one month or as long as twelve months or more.
-Monthly indexes can be averaged over calendar quarters or over moving three-month intervals and rates of change measured between these averages.
+or more.
+Monthly indexes can be averaged over calendar quarters, or over moving three-month intervals, and rates of change measured between these averages.
 More complicated smoothing formulas can be applied.
 Generally, month-to-month changes are highly erratic, so some form of smoothing is desirable.
 On the other hand, smoothing formulas can twist and distort cyclical patterns and timing relationships.
-After some experimentation I have concluded that the rate of change over a six-month span meets reasonably well such criteria as smoothness, simplicity, and limited distorting effects for the CPI and most other price and wage series.
+After some experimentation I have concluded that the rate of change over a six-month span meets reasonably well such criteria as smoothness, simplicity, and limited distorting effects, for the CPI and most other price and wage series.
 For series that are available only in quarterly form, quarter-to-quarter changes are used.
 (Although the interval between two adjacent quarters is only three months, the averaging over a quarter offsets the shorter interval, so the smoothing effect is similar to a six-month change.)
 Occasionally, I use changes over twelve-month or four-quarter spans, when these are the only data available or when the six-month or one-quarter rates are unduly erratic.2

-Taking into account the foregoing considerations, Figure 12-1 presents the reference chronology, based upon the rate of change in the consumer price index, together with the rates of change in the other comprehensive indexes mentioned above.
-Six contractions in the rate of change are identified: in 1947-1948, 1950-1952, 1953-1954, 1956-1958, 1959-1961, and 1966-1967.
+Taking into account the foregoing considerations, Chart 1 presents the reference chronology, based upon the rate of change in the Consumer Price Index, together with the rates of change in the other comprehensive indexes mentioned above.
+Six contractions in the rate of change are identified: in 1947-48, 1950-52, 1953-54, 1956-58, 1959-61, and 1966-67.
 We have marked a tentative peak in February 1970.
-If confirmed [as it was], this will mark the beginning of the seventh contraction since 1947 (see below).
-Taking the twenty-three-year period between the 1947 and 1970 peaks, we find that expansions in the rate of change lasted 162 months in the aggregate, while contractions covered 106 months.
-That is, although the level of the consumer price index has been generally rising during this period, the rate of increase has declined over long stretches-aggregating nearly nine years (for a revised and updated chronology, see Appendix Table A-5).
+If confirmed, this will mark the beginning of the seventh contraction since 1947 (see below).
+Taking the 23 year period between the 1947 and 1970 peaks, we find that expansions in the rate of change lasted 162 months in the aggregate, while contractions covered 106 months (see Table 1).
+That is, although the level of the Consumer Price Index has been generally rising during this period, the rate of increase has declined over long stretches-aggregating nearly nine years.

-The other indexes show broadly similar fluctuations, but with exceptions, especially in the period 1959-1964.
+The other indexes show broadly similar fluctuations, but with exceptions, especially in the period 1959-64.
 In terms of these comprehensive indexes, therefore, the chronology seems to represent fluctuations that are spread widely throughout the price system.
 This matter will be examined more directly in the section on diffusion indexes.